The Life and Work of Alan Allbon

 Alan Leslie Allbon was born on July 4th, 1906 at Hitchin, a small market town in northern Hertfordshire.
 He had two brothers named Norman and John (the latter always known as Jack).
 Kenneth Allbon has told us that as youths both his father and Uncle Jack were mad about all things mechanical, notably motorcycles and cars.
 Kenneth characterized them both as “incorrigible petrol-heads”!
 As might be expected from a chap having an interest in technical matters, young Alan also built models of various kinds.

 Two sons (Kenneth b.
 December 1939 and Derek b.
 July 1943) resulted from this union.
-Interestingly enough, the Cryselco company remains very much in business today (2017), over 120 years after its establishment in 1895.
+Interestingly enough, the Cryselco company remained very much in business at the time of writing (2017), over 120 years after its establishment in 1895.

 Kenneth Allbon recalled that the Thames Street premises were actually a former retail shop located on what was then the main street of the community.
 Allbon ran a precision engineering business at this location, being joined for at least some of his time there by his equally mechanically-minded brother John.
 Kenneth Allbon recalls that his “Uncle Jack” was an engaging personality who was a bit of a “ladies’ man”, an aspect of his character of which Kenneth’s rather straight-laced mother Elsie did not approve!

 During his time in Sunbury-on-Thames, Allbon lived with his family in a detached house located at 6 Darby Crescent.
 This was a quiet residential street which was situated within easy walking distance of the workshop at 51a Thames Street.
-It retains this character today (2015).
+As of 2015 it still retained this character.
 Kenneth Allbon was uncertain regarding whether or not his father also owned the Thames Street premises, but thought it likely that he did so.
-The building in question is the one on the corner to the left of the lane in the accompanying view.
+The building in question is the one on the corner to the left of the lane in the accompanying Webcam view.

 In September 1939, war broke out.
 33 year old Alan Allbon was exempted from military service due to his being in what was considered a reserved occupation.
 Individuals in this category were officially considered to contribute more to the war effort by remaining at their posts than by joining the ranks of the military.
 Accordingly, Allbon worked in his Sunbury premises throughout the war on government-initiated technical projects in support of the war effort.